cookies-xor-cream/HugoTest/content/posts/poetry/testing/broken_means_broken.md

-She needed a reason to believe in something past this planet, but I prefered the notion that the sky could always shatter.
+She needed a reason to believe in something past this planet, but I preferred the notion that the sky could always shatter.

 We've a glassy floor below